FOUNDED IN 1950

 The men on the first camp board consisted of John Mannel, Verle Underhill, Jim Anderson, Karl Van Ehrencrook, L.E.
 Van Dam and Cliff Gustafson.
 Cliff Gustafson was the director of the camp for the first ten years and then L. E. Van Dam for about 22 year.
 The camp had different directors for 5 years and then called Cal Sheppard in 1983 and he was the director for 25 years.
 Twin Peaks Bible Camp was the first camp to become a member of the national organization of the IFCA (Independent Fundamental Churches of America) in 1947 and has remained a member until this day.

 Prior to the arrival of Cal and Jan Sheppard in 1983, the facilities were used for approximately two to three weeks a year.
 Since that time, the usage of camp has increased to being used year around.
 As the usage increased, so did the property as an adjacent 20 acres was purchased in 1989 for a total of 40 acres.

-All of the present buildings including the chapel, dining hall, dormitories, and privately built cabins have come from gifts of money and labor by people who love Lord and agree with the basic goals and aims of this camping outreach.
+All of the present buildings including dining hall, dormitories, and privately built cabins have come from gifts of money and labor by people who love the Lord and agree with the basic goals and aims of this camping outreach.
 As new ideas and new people become involved it will always be the aim and desire of the Board of Directors that the two main emphasis of the Bible and Missionary challenge be maintained.